Blackburn College (Illinois): History

+In 2009, the swimming pool was permanently closed.

-2014-2016: Several phases of the Lumpkin Learning Commons renovations had been completed to have a new state-of-the-art Learning Center for students.
+From 2014 to 2016, several phases of the Lumpkin Learning Commons renovations were completed to have a new state-of-the-art Learning Center for students.
 The C.H.C.
-Anderson Center ("The Den") renovations are completed and re-named to Claire Jaenke Alumni Welcome Center in C.H.C.
-Anderson.
+Anderson Center ("The Den") renovations were completed, and the center was renamed to "the Claire Jaenke Alumni Welcome Center in C.H.C.
+Anderson".

-2017: The completion of the Dawes Fitness Center located on the East side of the Dawes Gymnasium.
+In 2017, the Dawes Fitness Center was completed and is located on the East side of the Dawes Gymnasium.

-In 2019, Blackburn college announced and began the construction of an 8 acre solar farm.
-The project was finished in August 2019.
+In 2019, Blackburn College announced and began the construction of an 8-acre solar farm, which was finished in August 2019.